Logistics Data Sheet

 | Restaurant | Cuisine | The Logistics Verdict |

 | The Breakfast Club | Diner Classics | The Wait: No reservations.
-Arrive by 7:30 AM or expect a 45-min line in the sun.
+Arrive by 7:30 AM or expect a 45-min line.
 Kids love the “Kindergarten” platter. |

 | Huc-A-Poo’s | Pizza / Pub | The Vibe: Dive bar energy but extremely family-friendly.
 Large outdoor deck.
-Ideal for loud kids.
-Order the “Omnivore” pizza. |
+Ideal for loud kids. |

-| The Crab Shack | Seafood | The Spectacle: Located just off-island.
-It has live gators (safely contained).
-It is a “tourist trap” that is actually worth it for the experience. |
+| The Crab Shack | Seafood | The Spectacle: Live gators (safely contained).
+A “tourist trap” that is actually worth it for the experience. |

 | Fannie’s on the Beach | American / Seafood | The Location: Directly on the strand.
 Ask for the second floor for ocean breeze.
 Loud enough to mask toddler noise. |